 Electroneum AnyTask freelancer platform launches, airtime, and data deal with Cambodia’s Cellcard mobile network

-UK-based Electroneum has also launched the beta version of its gig economy freelancer platform AnyTask, as it moves aggressively to address its mission to bring the unbanked into the economic system.
+UK-based Electroneum has also launched its gig economy freelancer platform AnyTask, as it moves aggressively to address its mission to bring the unbanked into the economic system.